-•

-(

 Comment: The Commission believes that adequate protection for a secret of state is provided under Rule 34 (Official Information) as revised by the Commission.

-₩33
+Revised 12/10/59

-Revised 12/10/59 Revised 11/9/59 10/1/59
+Revised 11/9/59

 Note: This is Uniform Rule 34 as revised by the Law Revision Commission.
 See attached explanation of this revised rule.
 The changes in the Uniform Rule are shown by underlined material for new material and by bracketed and strike-out material for deleted material.

 RULE 34.
-OFFICIAL INFORMATION.
+OFFICIAL DEFORMATION.

-(1) As used in this rule [,]:

-(a) "Official information" means information not open or theretofore officially disclosed to the public [relating-to-the-internal-affairs-ef this-State-er-ef-the-United-States] acquired by a public officer or employee [efficial-ef-this-State-er-the-United-States] in the course of his duty $[\tau]$ or transmitted from one [such-efficial] public officer or employee to another in the course of duty.

-(b) "Public officer or employee" includes a public officer or employee of this State, a public officer or employee of any county, city, district, authority, agency or other political subdivision in this State and a public officer or employee of the United States.

-(2) Subject to Rule 36, a witness has a privilege to refuse to disclose a matter on the ground that it is official information, and evidence of the matter is inadmissible, if the judge finds that the matter is official information [] and that:

-(a) Disclosure is forbidden by an Act of the Congress of the United States or a statute of this State [7]; or

-(b) [diselesure-of-the-information-in-the-action-will-be-harmful te-the-interests-of-the-gevernment-of-which-the-witness-is-an-officer-in a-gevernmental-capacity.]
-Disclosure of the information is against the
+- (1) As used in this rule [7]: - (a) "Official information" means information not open or theretofore officially disclosed to the public [relating-te-the-internal-affairs-ef this-State-er-ef-the-United-States] acquired by a public officer or employee [efficial-ef-this-State-er-the-United-States] in the course of his duty [7] or transmitted from one [suck-efficial] public officer or employee to another in the course of duty. - (b) "Public officer or employee" includes a public officer or employee of this State, a public officer or employee of any county, city, district, authority, agency or other political subdivision in this State and a public officer or employee of the United States. - (2) Subject to Rule 36, a witness has a privilege to refuse to disclose a matter on the ground that it is official information, and evidence of the matter is inadmissible, if the judge finds that the matter is official information [] and that: - (a) Disclosure is forbidden by an Act of the Congress of the United States or a statute of this State [5]; or - (b) [diselecure-of-the-information-in-the-action-will-be-harmful te-the-interests-of-the-government-of-which-the-witness-is-an-officer-in a-governmental-capacity-] Disclosure of the information is against the public interest, after a weighing of the necessity for preserving the confidentiality of the information as compared to the necessity for disclosure in the interest of justice.

--1-

-S. .--- J

 (Rule 34)

-يو يعي

-public interest, after a weighing of the necessity for preserving the confidentiality of the information as compared to the necessity for disclosure in the interest of justice.

-#34

-÷

--2-

-Revised 12/10/59 Revised 11/9/59

-10/1/59

-RULE 34 (OFFICIAL INFORMATION) AS REVISED

-BY THE COMMISSION
+RULE 34 (OFFICIAL INFORMATION) AS REVISED BY THE COMMISSION

 It is the purpose of this memorandum to explain Uniform Rule 34, relating to the privilege and inadmissibility of official information, as revised by the Commission.

-DEFINITIONS

 The definition of the Uniform Rule has been revised to make it clear that a public officer or employee of a local governmental unit in California is a public officer or employee for the purposes of the rule.
 Under appropriate circumstances, the Commission believes that local as well as state officers and employees should be within the privilege.

 The Commission believes that information received by a "public employee" should be within the scope of the rule to the same extent as information received by a "public officer."

 The words "relating to the internal affairs of this State or of the United States" have been omitted as unnecessary in view of the revised definition.

-THE RULE

-The Uniform Rule provides that evidence of official information is inadmissible if the judge finds that the disclosure of the information will be harmful to the interests of the government of which the witness is an officer in a governmental capacity.
-The Commission has substituted for this provision one that more clearly indicates the intent that the judge

--3-

-(Rule 34)

-should weigh the consequences to the public of disclosure against the consequences to the litigant of nondisclosure and should then decide which is the more serious.
-The Commission recognizes that we cannot by statute establish hard and fast rules to guide the judge in this process of balancing the public and private interests.
-At the same time, the Commission believes that the revised rule more clearly imposes upon the court the duty to weigh the public interest of secrecy against the private interest of disclosure.

-The rule has been revised to make it clear that the identity of an informer cannot be concealed under the official information privilege of Rule 34.
-This is accomplished by inserting the words "subject to Rule 36" in paragraph (2) of the revised rule.
-The identity of an informer privilege is stated in Rule 36.

--4-

-Revised 11/9/59 10/1/59

-RULE 35.
-COMMUNICATION TO GRAND JURY.